Ansh811-hub/Ansh811-hub/README.md

 ## 👋 About Me

-Final-year B.Tech Information Technology student at IMS Engineering College, Ghaziabad (2024–2028), focused on backend systems that survive contact with real traffic.
+Third-year B.Tech Information Technology student at IMS Engineering College, Ghaziabad (2024–2028), focused on backend systems that survive contact with real traffic.
 Currently **HackerRank Campus Technical Lead**, mentoring 300+ students in DSA and system design, and a **GeeksforGeeks Campus Ambassador** now serving my second consecutive term.

 I care about the boring parts of engineering that make systems trustworthy — auth that's actually secure, queries that don't fall over at scale, and services that stay observable when something breaks at 2 AM.